What Injuries Qualify for Workers' Comp in Ohio?

 Back, neck, or joint injuries from repetitive lifting or awkward movements

-Hearing loss due to constant loud noise in factories
+Hearing loss due to constant loud noise in factories or motor carrier work

 Traumatic brain injuries from falling objects or collisions